 For most women, yes, you can get in better shape while pregnant.

-How good of a shape you can achieve however, will depend on several factors.
+How fit you can get will depend on several factors.
 The most important one is your pre-pregnancy exercise activity.

-If you were already exercising before you got pregnant, then do NOT stop exercising! (*This is assuming you have no contraindication to exercising in pregnancy.
-You should always check with your doctor first*).
+If you were already exercising before you got pregnant, then DO NOT stop exercising! (*This is assuming you have no contraindication to exercising in pregnancy.
+You should always check with your healthcare provider first*).

-If you were already fit, chances are, you won’t get in better shape.
+So, if you were already fit before pregnancy, chances are, you won’t get in better shape.

-But you will be able to maintain some level of fitness if you keep up with an exercise routine.
+With that said, you will be able to maintain some level of fitness if you keep up with a “pregnancy-friendly” moderate exercise routine.

-I’m glad you asked.
-There are two main ways to improve your fitness in pregnancy.
+There are two main ways to improve or maintain your fitness in pregnancy.

 Let’s break each one down.

 The only proven way to stay lean during pregnancy is to follow a healthy diet composed of all the key nutrients your body needs.

 You can exercise all you want.
 But exercise alone will not help you stay lean if you don’t watch what you eat.